dethstrobe/theDenverNexus/packages/test2doc-playwright/README.md

     },
   ],

+  use: {
+    baseURL: "http://localhost:5173", // change to whatever port your app starts on
+    trace: "on-first-retry",
+  },
+  webServer: {
+    command: "pnpm dev", // change with command to start your server
+    url: "http://localhost:5173", // change to whatever port your app starts on
+    reuseExistingServer: !process.env.CI,
+  },

   // Optional: Import settings from your main config
   // Uncomment and adjust the path if you want to inherit from your main config
   // ...require('./playwright.config').default,